 We’ve rounded up the best-decorated neighborhoods in the metro for families to check out.
 Load up in the car and hit a neighborhood near you!
 Print out this fun Halloween scavenger hunt and see if you can check off all the boxes on your trip.

-Several of our readers shared that they plan to have a family Halloween party.
-One reader said her family plans to book a room at a hotel with an indoor pool and will pig out on junk food.
+Several of our readers shared that they like to plan a family Halloween party.
+One reader said her family enjoys booking a room at a hotel with an indoor pool and pigging out on junk food.